live-by-unix/MarkedDownGuide/guide.md

 WikiPedia for all the pages I used in my "History" section.
 Myself, live-by-unix.

-Thank you for reading & using, this file is under the GUIDEMDLICENSE file.
+Thank you for reading & using, this project is under the LICENSE stated in the LICENSE file.
 (CC0 1.0 Universal (CC0))

 Made with ♥️ by the GitHub user live-by-unix.